MarwanAlaa94/colorization-project/README.md

 ** follow this link to download, install and initialize gcloud https://cloud.google.com/sdk/downloads

-then to download from machine follow this command and reverse source with distination to upload a file to the gloud machine
+then to download from machine follow this command and reverse source with distination to upload a file to the cloud machine
 ```
  gcloud compute  copy-files {instanceName}:{full path of the file in the machine} {path of the distination desired on laptop}
 ```